 Optimising error grouping

-If you find your error grouping to be incorrect, find the error grouping strategy your application currently uses under ‘Application Settings’ > ‘Hashers’ at the bottom the Application Settings page.
+If you find your error grouping to be incorrect, find the error grouping strategy your application currently uses under 'Crash Reporting' > Settings' under Error grouping strategies.
 By far the easiest way to achieve better error grouping is to update to the latest grouping strategy.

 Latest grouping strategies you should upgrade to: